influxdata/docs-v2/content/v2.0/write-data/delete-data.md

 3. Hover over the name of the bucket with data you want to delete it.
 4. Click the gear icon ({{< icon "gear" >}}) and select **Delete Data by Filter**.
 5. target Bucket,
 6. time range,
 6. add filter, tag keys, tag values

-## Delete data from the Data Explorer
+### Delete data from the Data Explorer

+## Delete data using the influx CLI

+## Delete data using the API